top of page

 The goals are simple:

-1. Stop “The Study”
+1. Stop “The Study” (WRI 7707)

 2. Stop the WSF bounty

-3. Reverse HB 469 and HB 125
+3. Amend HB 469 and HB 125

 Establish more balanced scientific predator management practices while promoting coexistence within our communities.